RonPieket/BinaryRelations/README.md

 many-to-one, and many-to-many.
 But because one-to-many and many-to-one are interchangeable if you swap the left and the right side, we ignore many-to-one.
 You won’t need it, as will become clear later.

+One way to describe what this library does is that it is like a hash table with a reverse lookup.
+A one-to-one is just that.
+Things get a littlemore involved with one-to-many, and many-to-many.

 Real world examples
 -------------------